 Pursuant to a Director Nominations Process adopted by the Board of Directors, in selecting nominees for the Board of Directors, the Nominating and Corporate Governance Committee first determines whether the incumbent directors are qualified to serve, and wish to continue to serve, on the Board.
 The Nominating and Corporate Governance Committee believes that NTIC and its stockholders benefit from the continued service of qualified incumbent directors because those directors have familiarity with and insight into NTIC's affairs that they have accumulated during their tenure with the company.
 Appropriate continuity of Board membership also contributes to the Board's ability to work as a collective body.
 Accordingly, it is the practice of the Nominating and Corporate Governance Committee, in general, to renominate an incumbent director if the director wishes to continue his or her service with the Board, the director continues to satisfy the criteria for membership on the Board that the Nominating and Corporate Governance Committee generally views as relevant and considers in deciding whether to re-nominate an incumbent director or nominate a new director, the Nominating and Corporate Governance Committee believes the director continues to make important contributions to the Board, and there are no special, countervailing considerations against re-nomination of the director.
+After completing the Director Nominations Process, it was the recommendation of the Nominating and Corporate Governance Committee that based on his other commitments and priorities Mr. Stone not stand for re-election to the Board of Directors at the 2013 Annual Meeting.

 Pursuant to a Director Nominations Process adopted by the Board of Directors, in identifying and evaluating new candidates for election to the Board, the Nominating and Corporate Governance Committee solicits recommendations for nominees from persons whom the Nominating and Corporate Governance Committee believes are likely to be familiar with qualified candidates having the qualifications, skills and characteristics required for Board nominees from time to time.
 Such persons may include members of the Board of Directors and our senior management and advisors to our company.
-In addition, the Nominating and Corporate Governance Committee may engage a search firm to assist it in identifying qualified candidates.
 In addition, from time to time, if appropriate, the Nominating and Corporate Governance Committee may engage a search firm to assist it in identifying and evaluating qualified candidates.
+Mr. von Falkenhausen was recommended by NTIC's President and Chief Executive Officer.